jetzerb/muni-finance-wi/analysis/vrf-notes.md

 ## sfh-tax-local
 - Similar to the last chart.

-- Blue is again Property Tax on SFH, adjusted to 2024 dollars.
+- Blue lines same as the previous slide.

 - Blue diamond is again the effect of adding $80, and still at historic low.